coruhtech/ritim/README.md

 ### English

-**Copyright © 2025 CORUH ARGE VE TEKNOLOJI A.Ş.
+**Copyright © 2025 CORUH ARGE VE TEKNOLOJI LTD. ŞTI.
 All Rights Reserved.**

-This software is the proprietary and confidential information of CORUH ARGE VE TEKNOLOJI A.Ş. ("Proprietary Information").
+This software is the proprietary and confidential information of CORUH ARGE VE TEKNOLOJI LTD. ŞTI. ("Proprietary Information").
 This is a production deployment of proprietary software.

 **STRICTLY PROHIBITED:**
 - Unauthorized use, reproduction, or distribution of this software